Responsiveness

 Responsiveness requires a low latency/delay of the entire input-output-loop.

 Responsiveness as a concept of computer science refers to the specific ability of a system or functional unit to complete assigned tasks within a given time.
-For example, it would refer to the ability of an artificial intelligence system to understand and carry out its tasks in a timely fashion.

 In the Reactive principle, Responsiveness is one of the fundamental criteria along with resilience, elasticity and message driven.

-It is one of the criteria under the principle of robustness (from a v principle).
+It is one of the criteria under the principle of robustness.
 The other three are observability, recoverability, and task conformance.

 Vs performance

 Software which lacks a decent process management can have poor responsiveness even on a fast machine.
 On the other hand, even slow hardware can run responsive software.

 It is much more important that a system actually spend the available resources in the best way possible.
 For instance, it makes sense to let the mouse driver run at a very high priority to provide fluid mouse interactions.
 For long-term operations, such as copying, downloading or transforming big files the most important factor is to provide good user-feedback and not the performance of the operation since it can quite well run in the background, using only spare processor time.